 She laid the foundations for modern Sign Language poetry in the UK and USA.
 Crafting a way for other Deaf artists to make their way into the creative world of poetry.

 She contracted cerebrospinal meningitis which left her deaf.
-She was educated at the Royal School for the Deaf and Mary Hare School (If you’d like to read our post on this, check it out here CLICK HERE ).
+She was educated at the Royal School for the Deaf and Mary Hare School.
 By the age of 25 she left Britain to go over to the United States to enrol at Gallaudet College.
 During her time there she won various prizes for both her prose writing and poetry for acting.